 Call to Think for God, The

-A Commencement Speech given at Los Angeles Baptist College in 1989.
-Dr. Willard was asked to address the problem of how to balance the intellectual life with the spiritual life.
+In this Commencement Speech given at Los Angeles Baptist College in 1989, Dr. Willard was asked to address the problem of how to balance the intellectual life with the spiritual life.

 When I was approached last December about the possibility of bringing this commencement address, it was because of the thought, or hope, that I might be able to cast light on the problem of how to balance the intellectual life with the spiritual life.
 I work as a professor of philosophy at the University of Southern California, which calls for something in the way of an intellectual life – or at least a sturdy appearance thereof – and I have recently published a book on the spiritual life and its disciplines.
 These facts are perhaps what stimulated the generous thought that I could say something interesting and useful about this problem of balance within the individual Christian, and within the body of the Church; of the intellectual life and the spiritual.